tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/快速入门_intl_en.md

 Before using GooseFS, you need to:

 1. Create a bucket in COS as remote storage.
-For detailed directions, see [Getting Started With the Console](https://intl.cloud.tencent.com/document/product/436/32955).
+For detailed directions, please see [Getting Started With the Console](https://intl.cloud.tencent.com/document/product/436/32955).
 2. Install [Java 8 or a later version](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
 3. Install [SSH](https://www.ssh.com/ssh/), ensure that you can connect to the LocalHost using SSH, and log in remotely.
-4. Purchase a CVM instance as instructed in Customizing Linux CVM Configurations and make sure that the disk has been mounted to the instance.
+4. Purchase a CVM instance as instructed in [Getting Started](https://www.tencentcloud.com/document/product/213/2753) and make sure that the disk has been mounted to the instance.

 ## Downloading and Configuring GooseFS